This Indian rideshare app Ola is an alternative to Uber and has been aggressively marketing to the Australian public.

 You can see here that it is hard to compare simple earn rates when there are different frequent flyer programs and currencies at play.
 And that’s not to mention that the services provided by each business varies.

-ingogo offers one Qantas Frequent Flyer point per AUD spent, with a fixed-rate model.
+ingogo offers 1 Qantas Frequent Flyer point per AUD spent, with a fixed-rate model.

 This means that ingogo may be a good choice for peak periods with a lot of traffic.